eBay/skin/CONTRIBUTING.md

 ## Website

-First, be sure to Run `yarn install` to install all dependencies from NPM.
+First, be sure to Run `npm install` to install all dependencies from NPM.

 We use [Jekyll](http://jekyllrb.com) to generate HTML from templates, and [Lasso](https://github.com/lasso-js/lasso) to bundle static files such as CSS & JS.
 The website can be run and hosted locally (see next section) during development.